 - a full breakdown of how it has been spent (or will be spent)

 - the impact the school has seen on pupils’ PE and sport participation and attainment

 - how the improvements will be sustainable in the future.

 For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within their Year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

-Click on the link below to see how Carden Nursery and Primary School are using their funding.
+Click on the link below to see how Carden Nursery and Primary School have used their funding for 2019-20.
 This is a working document that will continue to be updated throughout the rest of this academic year, as different activities have been completed and evidenced.

 How much funding do we receive?